r0light/qmsurvey-backend/README.md

 To properly shutdown the application while using `bootRun`, type `stop` in the console and hit `Enter`.

+To reload the app while running, use `CTRL + F9` to rebuild the project.

 ## Run in production

 Start a mongoDB database with docker, for example: